8ta4/say/README.md

    say
    ```

-1. Head over to the [Deepgram website](https://deepgram.com/) and snag a Deepgram API key.
+1. Head over to the [Deepgram website](https://deepgram.com/) and grab a Deepgram API key.

 1. When `say` asks for the API key, paste it in.